-Trendsetter Super is a conventional Term life insurance policy that offers up to $1,000,000 in face amount coverage.
-The face amount that you choose is guaranteed to remain the same throughout the entire policy term period.
-At the end of the term period, you may be able to convert the policy to a universal life insurance policy without having to take any physical examinations or answer any application type questions.
+Trendsetter Super is a conventional term life insurance policy that offers up to $1,000,000 in face amount coverage.
+The face amount you choose will remain the same throughout the policy term.
+At the end of the term, you may convert the policy to a universal life insurance policy without taking any physical examinations or answering any application-type questions.

-Trendsetter LB: on the other hand, is also a Term life insurance policy but with the addition of “Living Benefits”.
+On the other hand, Trendsetter LB is also a term life insurance policy but with the addition of “Living Benefits.”
 This policy also offers up to a $1,000,000 face amount.

-The living benefits provide you with the option to receive an accelerated death benefit in the event of a qualifying chronic, critical or terminal illness, while you are still alive.
+The living benefits allow you to receive an accelerated death benefit in the event of a qualifying chronic, critical, or terminal illness while you are still alive.
 This is where the considerable difference is between these two policy designs.

-Let’s take a look at the definitions of the terminology between Critical Illness, Chronic Illness and Terminal Illness so it will be easier to understand.
+Let’s look at the terminology definitions between Critical Illness, Chronic Illness, and Terminal Illness so it will be easier to understand.

-For example, being critically ill means that the policyholder has been diagnosed with one or more of the following health conditions: heart attack, stroke, cancer, major renal failure, major organ transplant, amyotrophic lateral sclerosis, blindness or paralysis.
+For example, being critically ill means that the policyholder has been diagnosed with one or more health conditions: heart attack, stroke, cancer, major renal failure, major organ transplant, amyotrophic lateral sclerosis, blindness, or paralysis.

 *The maximum amount that may be accelerated is the lesser of 90% of the face amount of the policy or $500,000, and the minimum face amount that may be accelerated is $2,500.

-Becoming chronically ill means that the policyholder is not able to perform, without substantial assistance from another person for a period of at least 90 days, at least two out of the six activities of daily living or requires substantial supervision from another person, for a time period of at least 90 consecutive days, to protect the insured from threats to health and safety due to severe cognitive impairment.
+Becoming chronically ill means that the policyholder is not able to perform, without substantial assistance from another person for at least 90 days, at least two out of the six activities of daily living or requires substantial supervision from another person for at least 90 consecutive days, to protect the insured from threats to health and safety due to severe cognitive impairment.

-*The maximum amount that can be accelerated over the lifetime of the insured is the lesser of 90% of the face amount of the policy or $500,000, and the minimum face amount that can be accelerated is $1,000 annually.
+*The maximum amount that can be accelerated over the insured’s lifetime is the lesser of 90% of the face amount of the policy or $500,000, and the minimum face amount that can be accelerated is $1,000 annually.

-Being terminally ill means that the policyholder has a medical condition, resulting from bodily injury or disease, or possibly both, which is expected to result in the death of the Insured within a period of 12 months of the diagnosis.
-The condition must be first diagnosed by a Physician and must be demonstrated by clinical, radiological, laboratory or other evidence of the medical condition.
+Being terminally ill means that the policyholder has a medical condition resulting from bodily injury or disease, or possibly both, which is expected to result in the insured’s death within 12 months of the diagnosis.
+The condition must be first diagnosed by a Physician and demonstrated by a clinical, radiological, laboratory, or other evidence of the medical condition.